gvwilson/thirdbit/src/fiction/iffy/index.md

 not realizing she was speaking aloud.

 The drone's dot disappeared.
-A balloon of red light expanded where it had been as the finger-sized bomb it carried did what bombs have been doing for as long as there have been bombs.
+A balloon of light expanded where it had been as the finger-sized bomb it carried did what bombs have been doing for as long as there have been bombs.
 The torpedoes tried to curve away, but it was too late.